JimP315/NLP-/README.md

 ##### To receive all points, your code must:

 * Be well commented with concise, relevant notes that other developers can understand.
 (10 points)
+## lemmatization is breaking down of words that are similar
 ## tokenization is the process of breaking up text into words, sentences, or phrases in python you might want to use the split method
 ## tokenization is simiilar to using split in python the NLTK process is to tokenize the sentence first and then eventually provide a list of all the words
 ### the reason we do this is for python to do analysis on the text, by splitting it into tokens, words, sentences